-Resolution If Mayor Lee shall call a special meeting, the notification procedure to the media shall be by telephone or e-mail from the Village Manger/Clerk as soon as the meeting is called, seconded by Trustee Fowler.
-Carried unanimously, 4-0.
+Resolution If Mayor Lee shall call a special meeting, the notification procedure to the media shall be by telephone or e-mail from the Village Manger/Clerk as soon as the meeting is called.
+Motion made by Trustee Zabelny seconded by Trustee Fowler.
+Carried 4-0